Who are the Staff who are working at the Camps?

 For my child's birthday, I would like to bring a treat for the kids at camp.
 Are there any restrictions?

-During non-Covid times, any food items for the children must be store-bought, individually wrapped and have a nutrition label.
+Food items for the children must be store-bought, individually wrapped and have a nutrition label.

 Where can I get detailed information regarding my child's camp?